-Becoming familiar with the process early on will help you avoid problems later.
+Becoming familiar with the process early on will help you avoid problems.
 Here’s an overview of the basics—from working with a real estate agent to making legally required disclosures to closing the deal.

 Working With a Florida Real Estate Agent

 Most people selling their home in Florida work with a licensed real estate broker or agent.
-A good real estate agent will help price your house, based on a comparative market analysis (or comps), effectively market your house to prospective buyers, and handle other tasks such as reviewing house purchase documents and negotiating with buyers to close the sale.
+A good real estate agent will help price your house, based on a comparative market analysis, effectively market your house to prospective buyers, and handle other tasks such as reviewing house purchase documents and negotiating with buyers to close the sale.

-Before signing a listing agreement (discussed below) with any agent, get references from other home sellers and check customer reviews on sites such as Zillow and Trulia.
-You can find licensed Florida real estate agents at the Florida Department of Business & Professional Regulation's Licensee Search.
+Before signing a listing agreement (discussed below) with any agent, get references from other home sellers and check customer reviews on sites such as Zillow and Realtor.com.
+Doublecheck their licenses at the Florida Department of Business & Professional Regulation's Licensee Search.

 Signing a Listing Agreement in Florida